Softmotions/ejdb/src/jql/README.md

 # JQL

 EJDB query (JQL) syntax inpired by ideas behind XPath and Unix shell pipes.
-It designed to easy query collections of JSON documents.
+It designed for easy querying and updating sets of JSON documents.

 ## JQL grammar